phalcon-orphanage/docs/en/api/phalcon_events.md

 ## Methods

+Attach a listener to the events manager
 ```php
 public function attach( string $eventType, mixed $handler ): void;
 ```

-Attach a listener to the events manager
+Detach the listener from the events manager
 ```php
 public function detach( string $eventType, mixed $handler ): void;
 ```

-Detach the listener from the events manager
+Removes all events from the EventsManager
 ```php
 public function detachAll( string $type = null ): void;
 ```

-Removes all events from the EventsManager
+Fires an event in the events manager causing the active listeners to be notified about it
 ```php
 public function fire( string $eventType, object $source, mixed $data = null, bool $cancelable = bool );
 ```
-Fires an event in the events manager causing the active listeners to be notified about it

-@return mixed
+Returns all the attached listeners of a certain type
 ```php
 public function getListeners( string $type ): array;
 ```

-Returns all the attached listeners of a certain type
+Check whether certain type of event has listeners
 ```php
 public function hasListeners( string $type ): bool;
 ```
-Check whether certain type of event has listeners